Good ol' VM

 Never letting facts get in the way of advertising.

 Virgin Media has once again been sent to the headmaster's office for a caning after producing a misleading ad.
-This time the Advertising Standards Authority lambasted the telco's attempts to convince some of its customers that they could receive Virgin Media's "state-of-the-art fibre optic cable" product even though it was clear …
+This time the Advertising Standards Authority lambasted the telco's attempts to convince some of its customers that they could receive Virgin Media's "state-of-the-art fibre optic cable" product even though it was …

 Never letting facts get in the way of advertising.